 Student teaching supervision is a demanding but rewarding role requiring a complex blend of soft skills, knowledge and professionalism.
 Candidates require:

 - Demonstrated ability and willingness to mentor and support student teachers as professional learners

 - Ability to deliver quality, constructive feedback designed to improve the pedagogical learning of student teachers

 - Strong organizational, interpersonal, communication, and time management skills

 - Available during the entire duration of a given Field Experience and/or Internship (Dates and lengths of Field Experiences and Internships can be viewed here.)

 - Supervisors do not need to be available for all placements and may indicate availability only for certain placements/terms

 - Exceptional professional judgment, an ability to work independently, and an ability to facilitate challenging professional conversations

-- Access to a vehicle and willingness to travel up to 1 hour each way to a host school
+- Access to reliable transportation and willingness to travel up to 1 hour each way to a host school

 - Deep understanding of the Quebec Education Program including the Subject Competencies, Broad Areas of Learning, and Cross Curricular Competencies as well as and related professional curriculum documents

 - Substantial prior experience as a cooperating teacher to student teachers